Quicken Loans mortgage review

 finder.com’s rating: 3.4 / 5.0

-Get a competitive rate from a highly reviewed mortgage lender.
+Get a competitive rate from a highly reviewed mortgage lender, but be prepared for a larger application deposit than other lenders.

 As the largest online mortgage provider in the US, Quicken Loans offers a wide range of mortgage options.
-And past customers rave about its friendly, informative mortgage experts.
+Past customers rave about the lender’s friendly, informative mortgage experts, but the large application deposit may keep some borrowers from applying.

 |Minimum down payment||3%|